Planning AI Applications

 Mini-lab

-- Use case motivation: existential, opportunity, or strategic learning?
+- Use case motivation: existential threat, profit/productivity opportunity, or strategic learning?

-- Critical or complementary: does the app work without AI?
+- Critical or complementary: does the app still work without the AI piece?

-- Reactive or proactive: does it answer when asked or push insights?
+- Reactive or proactive: does the AI respond to a user action, or push suggestions unprompted?

-- Static or dynamic: personalized per user or not?
+- Static or dynamic: same model for everyone, or personalized per user over time?

 Further reading

-- Apple, "Human Interface Guidelines for Machine Learning" - deep on human-AI interaction patterns
+- Apple, "Human Interface Guidelines for Machine Learning" - deep on human-AI interaction patterns: https://developer.apple.com/design/human-interface-guidelines/machine-learning

-- Andrew Ng, "AI for Everyone" (Coursera) - non-technical framing that complements Huyen
+- Andrew Ng, "AI for Everyone" (Coursera) - non-technical framing that complements Huyen: https://www.coursera.org/learn/ai-for-everyone